tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-c/connecting-to-postgres-with-c.md

 ## Conclusion

-In this guide, we discussed the step-by-step process to connect to the Postgres database with C#
+In this guide, we discussed the step-by-step process to connect to the Postgres database with C#.

-If you are working on a Python project, you can check out other guide to know how you can connect a Postgres database with Python
+If you are working on a Python project, you can check out other guide to know how you can connect a Postgres database with Python.

-Also, check out our new extensions [pgmq](https://tembo.io/blog/introducing-pgmq) and [pg_later](https://tembo.io/blog/introducing-pg-later) which can ease your work a lot much
+Also, check out our new extensions [pgmq](https://tembo.io/blog/introducing-pgmq) and [pg_later](https://tembo.io/blog/introducing-pg-later).